Use the quick links below to jump to a particular section of our sights and activities coverage for Hoi An.

 Hoi An’s Pink Flamingo river boat is a brilliant and cheap floating dining experience that is quite a long way from your typical Southeast Asian dinner river cruise.
 For starters, you don’t go anywhere — you’ll just eat on board the moored ...
 Read more about The Pink Flamingo .

-Many daytrip destinations from Hoi An require a motorbike, private car or hooking up with a bus load of fellow travellers on a guided tour ticking off sights you may have visited before.
-An alternative adventure that is cheap, filled with local colour (and flavours) and remains relatively unexplored is Hoi An to Lang Co by ...
-Read more about Train to Lang Co .
+Many daytrip destinations from Hoi An can be done with a run-of-the-mill guided tour that tick off a laundry list of tourist sights.
+For an independent adventure that is cheap, filled with local colour (and flavours) and remains relatively unexplored, check out the area around Lang ...
+Read more about Lang Co .

 Travellers to Hoi An looking for a little beach time typically end up on the same kilometre of nearby coast: Cua Dai, with those in-the-know tracking down the not-so-secret An Bang beach.
 Those curious enough to enquire about a trip to the Cham islands are given a choice between dive and snorkelling boat trips.
 But what about staying overnight there?
 You can do ...
 Read more about How to overnight on the Cham islands independently .